mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 **Floats** are numbers with decimal places, like `1.2`, `0.14`.
 In Python, this includes numbers defined with scientific notation, like `1e5`.
 Lower-level languages like C or Java have a related _double_ type, referring to extra precision beyond the decimal place.

 **Chars** are letters, like `a`, `b`, `c`.
-A collection of them is a string (which technically is an array of chars).
-Also includes the representations of non-alphabetical elements, like `0` or `?`.
+A collection of them is a string (which is technically an array of chars).
+The string representations of numbers and symbols, like `5` or `?`, are also chars.

 **Void** is a null, like `None` in Python.
-This data type indicates a _lack_ of data.
+Voids explicitly indicate a _lack_ of data, which is a useful default when initializing an array that will be filled, or a function that performs an action but doesn't specifically return anything (e.g. sending an email).

 ## Arrays
 ### Theory
 Arrays are one of the most fundamental data structures in computer science, and they come built-in with languages even as low-level as [C](https://www.freecodecamp.org/news/what-is-the-c-programming-language-beginner-tutorial/) or [Assembly](https://en.wikipedia.org/wiki/Assembly_language).
-An array is a contiguous slice of computer memory, meaning each piece of data is physically next to each other.
-This proximity means we can access any index $-$ such as the third, first, or last element $-$ in $O(1)$ time.
+An array is a group of elements, like `[5, 8, -1]`, located on a contiguous slice of computer memory.
+Because each element of the array is stored physically next to one another, we can access any index $-$ such as the first, third, or last element $-$ in $O(1)$ time.

 <center>
 <img src="{{  site.baseurl  }}/images/computer_science/array1.png" height="80%" width="80%">